Nozbe/Michael.team/en/_posts/2020-10-15-youtube-dl.md

 # How to download video and audio from YouTube using youtube-dl on the iPad

-My iPad Pro has 256GB of storage and I usually use only half of it.
+[**Update September 24, 2024**: This post has been updated](/ytd) and this old post is no longer relevant: My iPad Pro has 256GB of storage and I usually use only half of it.
 Recently I started downloading more stuff to take advantage of that storage and be able to watch things later when the Internet connection is flaky.
 I download Netflix or Prime Video movies or shows, some of my purchased iTunes content... and most recently I started downloading YouTube videos thanks to a brilliant `youtube-dl` script and a cool shell-like iPad app.
 Here's how I do it.
+[Again, update, now it's yt-dlp and here are new instructions.](/ytd)

 <!--More-->